OSHA 132-Hour OSH Professional

 • Train employees on safe operations and lockout/tagout procedures.

-• Foster a strong safety culture through positive employee attitudes and behaviors.
+• Foster a strong safety culture through positive employee behaviors.

-• Implement behavioral programs that encourage safe practices and proactive reporting.
+• Implement behavioral programs to encourage safe practices and proactive reporting.

 • Build collaboration among teams to achieve organizational safety goals.

-• Identify causes and signs of stress in the workplace.
+• Identify causes and signs of workplace stress.

 • Introduce stress management initiatives to improve employee well-being.